trueagi-io/pln-experimental/docs/use-cases/next-token-prediction/next-token-prediction.md

 ### Learning and Inference

-Regardless of what representation is used, `NextToken` or `IthToken`, the fun, and the trouble, starts when PLN is let free to discover predictive patterns and use them for prediction.
-What happens from here is where the research begins.
+Regardless of what representation is used, `NextToken` or `IthToken`, the fun, and the trouble, starts when PLN is free to discover patterns and use them for prediction.
+What happens from here is where the research really begins.
 Reasoning may involve a mixture of foward chaining, to infere whatever knowledge can be derived from the existing knowledge, combined with backward chaining given as query the truth value of the next token given a context (thus representing a Dirichlet distribution over `Token`).
 The next token would then be